Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 As you can imagine, water valves are an essential part of a residential water system and a commercial system.

-In residential settings, water valves are used to supply water to individual homes.
-Most of the time, this means that a water valve will be installed on the end of the pipe that leads directly to the home.
+In residential settings, water valves supply water to individual homes.
+Most of the time, this means that a water valve will be installed at the end of the pipe that leads directly to the home.

 In commercial settings, water valves are often installed in the middle of the pipe, leading to the building’s water supply.
 This makes it easier for workers to turn off the water to that section of the building without having any issues.